 Price: around 0,75 euros in a glass of chocolate in “O Ginginhas” Rua de Santa Maria, Funchal.

 - “Brisa” and “Brisol”

 “Brisa”, fizzy drinks, is a brand name, also very popular and that come in a range of flavours: passion fruit, apple, lemon and orange.
 “Brisol” is the non-fizzy version.

 My favourite is “Brisa Maracujá” (passion fruit) Created in 1970, it was the first soft drink in the world based on pure passion fruit juice.
 It is made from purple passion fruit juice (Passiflora edulis) and lightly carbonated water.
 The fruit pulp is at the bottom of the pack.
 The components are mixed resulting in a cloudy yellow colour soda with an intense flavour to passion fruit.
 It has won 14 Large Gold Medals Monde Selection.

 A beer called “Coral” is produced by the Madeira Brewery, which dates from 1872.
 Manufactured from the best malts of Czech origin, fermented and ripened at low temperatures.
 It has a pale golden colour, a clean, aromatic flavour, a light body and a pleasant aroma loved by locals.

 Drinks in Madeira, sunshine, a plunge in the sea and the local food is just one of the reasons that make Madeira such a famous holiday destination.

 Let’s make a toast to that, cheers!

-Looking for a hotel to stay in Madeira.
+Looking for a hotel or an apartment to stay in Madeira.
 (Check here.)

 (Prices were based in the prices of the local bar “Os Castrinhos”, Address: Caminho do Pinheiro das Voltas, 12.
 Funchal)